-Dr. Amit Kumar specializes in allergy & immunology and practices in Nashua, NH.
+Dr. Amit Kumar is an allergy & immunology specialist in Nashua, NH.
 He accepts Medicare insurance.
-Dr. Kumar attended SUNY Upstate Medical University and then went on to complete his residency at a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School.
+Dr. Kumar is a graduate of SUNY Upstate Medical University.
+For his residency, Dr. Kumar trained at a hospital affiliated with UMDNJ-Robert Wood Johnson Medical School.
 He is professionally affiliated with Foundation Medical Partners.
-New patients are welcome to contact Dr. Kumar's office for an appointment.
+Dr. Kumar is accepting new patients.

-Dr. Julian Melamed's specialty is adult allergy & immunology.
-He has a 4.0 out of 5 star average patient rating.
-He is in-network for Fallon Community Health Plan (FCHP), Aetna, and Medicare, as well as other insurance carriers.
-After attending the University of the Witwatersrand, Johannesburg for medical school, Dr. Melamed completed his residency training at Hahnemann University Hospital.
-He has received distinctions including Boston Super Doctors; Pfizer Scholarship; and the University Of Witwatersrand Student Medical.
-He is affiliated with Lowell General Hospital and Allergy & Asthma Specialists.
-Dr. Melamed's practice is open to new patients.
+Dr. Julian Melamed works as an allergist and immunologist.
+Dr. Melamed is rated 4.0 stars out of 5 by his patients.
+He is an in-network provider for several insurance carriers, including Fallon Community Health Plan (FCHP), Aetna, and Medicare.
+He obtained his medical school training at the University of the Witwatersrand, Johannesburg and performed his residency at Hahnemann University Hospital.
+Distinctions awarded to Dr. Melamed include: Boston Super Doctors; Pfizer Scholarship; and the University Of Witwatersrand Student Medical.
+His hospital/clinic affiliations include Lowell General Hospital and Allergy & Asthma Specialists.
+Dr. Melamed has an open panel.

 Conditions / Treatments

 Medicare Patient Conditions

 - Allergies affecting the respiratory tract, such as allergic rhinitis (hay fever) or asthma.